-That Time the Rolling Stones Were Forced to ‘Spend Some Time’ With Ed Sullivan
+Why the Rolling Stones Had to ‘Spend Some Time’ With Ed Sullivan

-As tough as they wanted to appear, the gritty punch of the Rolling Stones was no match for the power of Ed Sullivan.
+As tough as they wanted to appear, the Rolling Stones were no match for the power of Ed Sullivan.
 On Jan.
 15, 1967, the Stones were all set to grace the Sullivan stage for their fourth appearance when they ran into a snag.

 Later in the year, a similar incident would occur when Sullivan asked the Doors to take out the ever so offensive word 'higher' while performing a very live "Light My Fire."
 Jim Morrison, however, did no eye rolling or lyric altering.
 The Doors were promptly banned from the program.